The Dos and Don’ts of Poinsettia Care

 DO Prune Your Poinsettia If You Plan to Reflower It Next Year

 Follow the poinsettia care tips outlined so far, and you may find that your houseplant survives from winter into spring—or even longer.
 If you plan on keeping it around, prune the stems back to six inches when the plant begins to get leggy, and continue to place it in a sunny spot that’s about 65 degrees Fahrenheit.
-Continue to water just as you did before, and feed your poinsettia regularly every two weeks after they’ve stopped blooming with a standard houseplant fertilizer.
+Continue to water just as you did before, and feed your poinsettia regularly every two weeks after they’ve stopped blooming with a standard houseplant fertilizer (view example on Amazon).
 New shoots will eventually develop at the buds below the cuts.
 In late spring, when overnight temps outdoors are above 50 degrees, prune new shoots back to four inches and sink your poinsettia—pot and all—into a protected spot in your flower bed and let it stay there until early fall when overnight temps dip back into the 40s.
 While year-round poinsettia care takes commitment on your part, you’ll be rewarded with an even-larger floral wonder the following holiday season.

 DON’T Leave a Large Poinsettia in a Tiny Pot